 The large majority of gender-dysphoric youths eventually outgrow their feelings of dysphoria during puberty, and many end up identifying as homosexual adults.
 “Affirmation” therapies, which insist a child’s cross-sex identity should never be questioned, and puberty-blocking drugs, advertised as a way for children to “buy time” to sort out their identities, may only solidify feelings of dysphoria, setting them on a pathway to more invasive medical interventions and permanent infertility.
 This pathologizing of sex-atypical behavior is extremely worrying and regressive.
 It is similar to gay “conversion” therapy, except that it’s now bodies instead of minds that are being converted to bring children into “proper” alignment with themselves.

 The time for politeness on this issue has passed.
 Biologists and medical professionals need to stand up for the empirical reality of biological sex.
 When authoritative scientific institutions ignore or deny empirical fact in the name of social accommodation, it is an egregious betrayal to the scientific community they represent.
 It undermines public trust in science, and it is dangerously harmful to those most vulnerable.

 Reality's Last Stand is a reader-supported publication.
-To receive new posts and support my work, consider becoming a free or paid subscriber.
+To receive new posts and support my work, consider becoming a paid subscriber.

 Reality’s Last Stand is a reader supported publication aimed at keeping you informed on the issues and news surrounding the troubling rise of sex denialism and gender ideology throughout society.